aidanwalk/PyWFS_simulation/README.md

 ## Wavefront Sensor
 The file PyWFS.py contains a pyramid wavefront sensor class that can be used to measure the phase of an incoming wavefront via PyWFS.
-The point of this class is to sample an incoming wavefront and output the measured wavefront slopes in <X> and <Y>.
+The point of this class is to sample an incoming wavefront and output the measured wavefront slopes in X and Y.

 ## Wavefront Reconstruction